levilansing/mudpuppy/Docs/Controllers.md

 ##DataObject Controllers

-DataObject Controllers are `Controllers` that inherit from a `DataObjectController` trait.
+DataObject Controllers are `Controllers` that use a `DataObjectController` trait.
 These are intended to provide a standard REST based data object API to directly access rows in your database.
 Use of the `DataObjectController` trait should be carefully implemented to verify user permissions with every request.

 **[todo fill out this section]**